ServicePlanningPech/SERVICEPLANNER2/README.md

 1. Google Workspace (formerly G Suite) account or standard Google account
 2. Permissions to create and execute Google Apps Script projects
 3. Google Drive storage space for service plans and presentations
-4. Access to Google Slides and Googl Drive API's
+4. Access to Google Slides and Google Drive API's.
+This will require setting up the app as a project in Google Cloud Platform.

 ## Installation